dojot/docs/source/mqtt-tls.rst

 obtaining certificates from the dojot platform:

 - The `CertReq`_ script.
-- GUI's embedded certificate generation utility (more details in A_SER_CRIADO).
+- GUI's embedded certificate generation utility (more details in :ref:`Generating certificates for devices`).

 In addition, you can use `OpenSSL`_ to create certificates and sign using the `API - x509-identity-mgmt`_,